 By Roy Burner (Minister of the Gospel)

 The moral compass of any nation needs to be zeroed in on the Word of God; lack thereof, has contributed towards allowing immorality to invade the land without restraint.
 A small percentage of the population is having rule over the larger majority because the ungodly have infiltrated positions of dominance and power.

 The term moral is in reference to the manner of living in regards to right and wrong.
-God's Word readily identifies that one is to keep within the moral compass of virtuous living: I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God which is your reasonable service (Romans 12:1).
+God's Word readily identifies that one is to keep within the moral compass of virtuous living: I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God which is your reasonable (or rational) service (Romans 12:1).
 (Comment)

 The believer in Christ is to resist being poured into the mold of present day thinking, value systems, and conduct of this world.
 He evaluates every decision on the basis of God's Word; not what the world system would like him to believe.